jfq3/PhylogenomicsWorkflow/README.md

 For one, the indentation in the python script identifyHMM was not consistent.
 In this repository, I have renamed the script by adding the extention ".py" and made the indentation consistent.

 Another problem I had was installing the requirements in a single conda environment.
 The original README.md (inserted below) gives instrucitons  for a native installation and specifies python 2.7, but BinSanity is a python 3 script.
 I think this is the reason conda was never able to solve a single environment.
 I solved the problem by converting identifyHMM.py from a python 2.7 script to python 3 and not specifying a python version when creating the environment.
-To create the conda environment `ribotree` I used the following command:
+To create the conda environment `ribotree` I used the following command, but to insure that you use the same environment I created, you should install `ribotree` using the yml file as in the susequent code block.

 ```
 conda create -n ribotree -c anaconda -c bioconda biopython hmmer prodigal binsanity muscle trimal fasttree